johnnykv/heralding/README.rst

 The grand scheme
 ================

-The following deployment diagram shows concept of Beeswarm when fully operational:
+The following deployment diagram shows the Beeswarm concept when fully operational:

 .. code-block::